Protecting your Data and Privacy

 In order to improve this online instruction, we use Google Analytics to record which parts of our website you use.

-• We do not share individual information about how you specifically use our website.
+- We do not share individual information about how you specifically use our website.

-• We do not share your registration information with Google.
+- We do not share your registration information with Google.

 In order for us to learn which parts of our website best help you succeed by passing a Certification Test, we use Google Analytics as a software tool to summarize overall patterns of our website usage.
 This website usage information is reported in aggregate form, which means that you cannot be identified individually, separately from the millions of other users of our website.
 To repeat, we do not share your Certification Test registration information with Google, and we do not share information with others about how you, in particular, specifically use our website.

-If you want to obscure the location of your device (IP address), we recommend that you use VPN.
-If you do not want to be tracked by Google Analytics on this website, we recommend that you set your browser to its privacy mode, or instead use a browser which prevents tracking of website usage (e.g., Brave, DuckDuckGo, etc.).
+- If you do not want to be tracked by Google Analytics on this website, we recommend that you review and, if need be, modify your browser privacy settings (how cookies are handled).
+Alternatively, use a browser which deters tracking of website usage (e.g., Brave, DuckDuckGo, etc.).

 We do not control how our learning resources are utilized by others.